florian-beetz/bachelor-thesis/thesis.md

 alternatives, they have become adopted by some developers.

-For widely used internal classes the module `jdk.unsupported` is provided, so that backwards compatibility for applications depending on them is ensured, however it is planned that those classes are replaced with supported alternatives in a future Java version [@Mac2017].
+For widely used internal classes the module `jdk.unsupported` is provided, so that backward compatibility for applications depending on them is ensured, however, it is planned that those classes are replaced with supported alternatives in a future Java version [@Mac2017].

 While Java 9 provides the possibility to modify and partly circumvent the module